Thank you for your interest in UWM’s Administrative Leadership program!

 3. Plan Your Program

-If you are admitted to UWM, the department chair will send you a letter suggesting an advisor to consult concerning your master’s degree program.
-The advisor will help you plan your program, and you should contact him or her as soon as possible after admission.
+If you are admitted to UWM, the Admissions Specialist will also send you a welcome email with your advisor assignment.
+Your faculty advisor will help you plan your program, and you should contact him or her as soon as possible after admission.
 You should let your advisor know the courses for which you enroll each semester; any changes in an approved program must have advisor approval.
-Your advisor is happy to answer any questions about your professional objectives and studies at UWM.
+We are happy to answer any questions about your professional objectives and studies at UWM.

 4. Be Aware of Program Completion Time Limits